1etb/wasteofaddons/README.md

 # wasteofaddons
-This is very useful if you are on wasteof
+this is very useful if you are on wasteof

+### addons
+1. Post editor autosave